Mutual Funds Basics

 There are thousands of mutual funds, but most fall into a few broad categories:

 - Bond (fixed-income) funds: invest in government and corporate bonds.
 They aim to provide income and lower volatility than stocks.
+For more on bonds themselves, see our page on bonds.

 - Money market funds: hold very short-term, high-quality instruments and aim to preserve capital while providing modest interest.